 - a recent house deed or home purchase agreement

 - written permission from the main tenant of the house, along with a copy of the main tenant's valid passport or identity card

 All EU citizens are required to register.
 Citizens of the EU and EEA do not need a residence permit (with the exception of individuals from Croatia).

 *these certificates can be submitted within three months of the appointment

-Everyone in the Netherlands needs a citizen service number (burgerservicenummer or CSN).
-You will recieve your CSN as a result of the municipal registration.
+Everyone in the Netherlands needs a citizen service number (burgerservicenummer, BSN).
+You will receive your BSN as a result of municipal registration.

 In the Netherlands you are obliged to take out health insurance, even if you have health insurance in your country of origin.
 You can choose your own health insurance provider (zorgverzekeraar) who offers the basic package (basisverzekering) and may change insurance providers once a year.
-To register for health insurance, you need a citizen service number (burgerservicenummer – CSN).
+To register for health insurance, you need a citizen service number (burgerservicenummer, BSN).